jmurga/MKtest.jl/docs/src/analytical.md

 # MKtest estimation
 ## Solving $\alpha_{(x)}$
-Our method is based on the analytical solution of $\alpha_{(x)}$ given a genetic scenario.
+Our method is based on the analytical solution of $\alpha_{(x)}$ given a genetic model.
 The approach could be extended to any *DFE* and background selection values to get summary statistics used at *ABC* methods.
 This example shows how the asymptotic $\alpha$ is affected by linkage and background selection.

 Before starting, you need to set up a variable of type *MKtest.parameters*.
 It is a Mutable structure containing the parameters required to solve the analytical approach.
 Any value at ```MKtest.parameters``` can be easily changed.
 Remember, you need to define it before the execution.
 Otherwise, $\alpha_{(x)}$ will be solved with default values.
 To change any values, check the variables at the struct [`MKtest.parameters`](@ref) to set specific models.